yalethinkspace/thinkspace_django/README.md

     nano .env
     ```

     Replace `SECRET_KEY` with any sufficiently complex string.
-You can generate one in Python using:
+You can generate one in Python3 using:

     ```python
-    import os
+    import secrets
-    os.urandom(24)
+    secrets.token_urlsafe(24)
     ```

     `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` can be obtained from the project owner (or you may provide credentials to your own SMTP server.
 This will also require modifying `settings.py`).